Intellivision: Master Component

-By September 1980, there was internal debate about the effectiveness of marketing the Intellivision as a home computer and the direction of Mattel Electronics questioned.
+By September 1980, there was internal debate about the effectiveness of marketing the Intellivision as a home computer and the direction of Mattel Electronics was questioned.
 Krakauer and Rochlis resigned, and Josh Denham became the new president of Mattel Electronics.
 The Keyboard Component was no longer promoted in advertising.
 A series of advertisements starring George Plimpton used side-by-side game comparisons to demonstrate the superior graphics and sound of Intellivision over the Atari 2600.
 One slogan called Intellivision "the closest thing to the real thing".
 One such example compared golf games; where the 2600's games had a blip sound and cruder graphics, the Intellivision featured a realistic swing sound and striking of the ball and a more 3D look.
 In 1980, Mattel sold out its 190,000 stock of Intellivision Master Components, along with one million cartridges.
 In 1981, more than one million Intellivision consoles were sold, more than five times the amount of the previous year.
 Mattel Electronics became a subsidiary and relocated to another building to accommodate their growth.
 In 1982, they sold 1.8 million Intellivisions.